BuildOnViction/gitbook/archive/building-your-first-game-dapp-on-tomochain.md

 ---
 description: >-
-  This Guide is on how to develop a simple Smart Contract written in Solidity, and deploy it onto the TomoChain Testnet
+  This Guide is on how to develop a simple Smart Contract written in Solidity, and deploy it onto the Viction Testnet
 ---

-# An Example of Building a Dapp on TomoChain
+# An Example of Building a Dapp on Viction

-This article will take you through the process of **building a basic Dapp on TomoChain** — an adoption tracking system for a pet shop!
+This article will take you through the process of **building a basic Dapp on Viction** — an adoption tracking system for a pet shop!

 In this guide we will be covering:

-* Setting up Truffle, the most popular development framework for Ethereum which also works perfectly for TomoChain
+* Setting up Truffle, the most popular development framework for Ethereum which also works perfectly for Viction
 * Creating a Truffle project
-* Creating a TomoChain wallet
+* Creating a Viction wallet
-* Requesting free tokens using TomoChain faucet
+* Requesting free tokens using Viction faucet
 * Writing a smart contract
-* Compiling and migrating the smart contract to TomoChain
+* Compiling and migrating the smart contract to Viction
-* Connecting Metamask to TomoChain testnet
+* Connecting Metamask to Viction testnet
 * Creating a user interface to interact with the smart contract

-## What is TomoChain? <a href="#cd48" id="cd48"></a>
+## What is Viction? <a href="#cd48" id="cd48"></a>

-[**TomoChain**](https://tomochain.com/) is a scalable blockchain powered via Proof-of-Stake Voting (PoSV) consensus and used commercially by companies globally.
-TomoChain achieves 2000 TPS, 2-second blocktime, and \~$0 gas fees without compromising decentralization.
+[**Viction**](https://Viction.com/) is a scalable blockchain powered via Proof-of-Stake Voting (PoSV) consensus and used commercially by companies globally.
+Viction achieves 2000 TPS, 2-second blocktime, and \~$0 gas fees without compromising decentralization.

 Our mission is to accelerate the onboarding of millions of users by empowering today’s applications with technology that masks the friction of Blockchain, all while retaining its underlying benefits.

-The TomoChain blockchain and its product ecosystem allow businesses to build high-performance, feature-rich projects to support speed, privacy, usability, and liquidity.\
+The Viction blockchain and its product ecosystem allow businesses to build high-performance, feature-rich projects to support speed, privacy, usability, and liquidity.\
 .

-> Every Dapp running on Ethereum can be easily ported to TomoChain
+> Every Dapp running on Ethereum can be easily ported to Viction

-### Why should developers build Dapps on TomoChain? <a href="#8c4b" id="8c4b"></a>
+### Why should developers build Dapps on Viction? <a href="#8c4b" id="8c4b"></a>

 Remember [_CryptoKitties_](https://www.cryptokitties.co/) in 2017?
 A single Dapp brought the whole Ethereum blockchain to their knees.
 The network was congested, with endless waiting times for transaction confirmation and high transaction fees.
-Porting to TomoChain would seem a good idea for the cute kitties.
+Porting to Viction would seem a good idea for the cute kitties.

-TomoChain mainnet can process 2'000 TPS, wich is **100x faster than the Ethereum blockchain,** and for a fraction of the cost.
+Viction mainnet can process 2'000 TPS, wich is **100x faster than the Ethereum blockchain,** and for a fraction of the cost.

-In this tutorial, we will see **how to build a Dapp using Solidity** and then deploy it to **TomoChain** blockchain.
+In this tutorial, we will see **how to build a Dapp using Solidity** and then deploy it to **Viction** blockchain.

 > **Note:** Because deploying a smart contract on mainnet is much similar to testnet, the differences are just the configuration information, this document will explicitly mention the differences where possible